Final report for WPDP19-14

 The needs assessment of what topics, examples and other information allows a better educational product to be produced.
 Information is also gathered on how to package the information to be valuable and relevant for tribal members.

 Information was gathered on what types of questions are most frequently asked by tribal members as well as what topics and examples would be useful.
 Information was also gathered on how they would use materials and would like it packaged.
+It was used in creation of the materials.
+Additionally, reviews were also done of hte materials.

 Participants work with Native American farmers/ranchers one-on-one to conduct enterprise analysis and provide feedback

 The FRTEP agents and IAC- Technical Assistant Specialists and others working with tribal members will provide feedback on how they are using the materials and information developed.
+The anecdotal feedback was very positive, but we had a hard time gathering more specific feedback.